the power of rfid

 When you develop your RFID labels with Resource Label Group, you can cross one item off your to-do list because we’re already approved by Walmart and other companies that require ARC-compatible RFID tags.
 Our team can serve as your partner to understand the requirements and implement the appropriate tags to comply with your retailers’ programs.

 And Walmart isn’t the only organization with a RFID mandate.
 In 2024, the Food and Drug Administration will require medical devices and biologics to carry ID numbers, which are stored on RFID tags.
-Don’t sweat!
+Don’t sweat it!
 Resource Label Group can help you achieve compliance with the requirements that apply to your business.

 why should you use rfid?